Ginger Snaps Baking Affairs

 Jump to Recipe Print Recipe

-banana carrot muffins with oats baked on top
+Easy banana carrot muffins with oats baked on top.

-Before baking, the muffins are topped with oats, which gives you another flavor profile and a nice chewy texture.
-Whether you've craving a muffin for breakfast or a late afternoon snack, these easy banana carrot muffins will conquer those cravings!
+Before baking, I topped the muffins with oats, which gives you another flavor profile and a nice chewy texture.
+If you're looking for a great breakfast option or a perfect snack, these easy muffins are great!

-Looking for more banana or carrot recipes?
-Then check out these: carrot cake cupcakes, one banana banana bread, and banana oat bars.
+Looking for more banana recipes?
+Then check out these: banana donuts, maple banana bread, and soft banana cookies.

 • They're dairy-free.